elucian/bee/syntax/overview.md

 ## Domain subtypes

-Domain notation is used to create a subset from a superset.
+A domain is a range of values having superset a primitive type.

 **syntax**